Package Leaflet: Information for the User

 Do not use this medication after the expiration date that appears on the packaging, after CAD.
 The expiration date is the last day of the month indicated.

-Coated tablets, oblong, biconvex, white or grayish-white in color, and scored, divisible into two equal halves.
+Coated tablets, oblong, biconvex, white or grayish-white, and scored, divisible into two equal halves.

 Aluminum-Aluminum blisters.